After a decline, virus case rates rising in Maryland, Virginia

 The greater Washington region on Friday recorded 2,926 new coronavirus infections.
 Maryland added 1,152 cases and 19 deaths, while D.C. tallied 142 cases and one death.

 Virginia added 1,632 cases, with nine deaths recorded.
-The state reclassified some deaths previously counted as virus-related, resulting in a lower total than Thursday.
+The state reclassified 99 deaths previously counted as virus-related, resulting in a lower total than Thursday.

 Gregory S. Schneider contributed to this report.